-This event is one of the most comprehensive programs which the school undertakes.
-Each Spring, we solicit the help of several volunteers to "coach" each of the 5th- 8th grade students in the art of public speaking.
+Fine Arts is one of the most comprehensive programs which the School undertakes.
+In the Spring, volunteers coach each of the 5th- 8th grade students in the art of public speaking.
 All fifth grade students are assigned a poem, while 6th-8th grade students may choose from poetry, drama, declamation, or interpretive readings.
 After several coaching sessions, another set of community volunteers provide judging for the students in the speech categories, as well as piano, instrumental, vocal, choral and the visual arts.
 Selections from these performances and presentations are then chosen for a public program.
 Each of the classes in grades K-4 also prepare a group performance for presentation at the Fine Arts program.